-Here’s a riff on the garlic dill pickle recipe.
-It uses hops and citrus peels.
-If you like IPA beer, you’ll dig this variation.
+Here’s a riff on the classic garlic dill pickle recipe.
+It uses hops ginger and citrus peels.
+It’s bright and just a bit hoppy.

-I’ve used salt-and-pepper variety of cukes with their unmistakable yellow skin, but you could make them with any pickling (or even slicing) variety.
+I’ve used kirby pickling cukes, and also the “salt-and-pepper” variety of cukes with their unmistakable yellow skin.
+You could make them with any pickling or slicing variety.

 Think all pickles are fermented?
 Think again– and learn the differences!